JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

     6. Use csv_to_sql_converter.py to create a SQL query to create mycorrhiza_akhmetzhanova, mycorrhiza_brundrett_tedersoo, and mycorrhiza_mkt tables in your database.
-Copy their values into the new tables from the CSV files of the same name.
+Copy their values into the new tables from the csv files of the same name.

     7. Download REF_SPECIES from datamart and insert it into the database.
 Again, you can use csv_to_sql_converter.py to write your SQL query.